ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/gitlab-ci-update-mr-with-jira-issue-id/index.md

 [](/x/)

 In [my previous article](/git-hooks-enforce-commit-message-and-branch-name/), we enforced branch names and commit messages to certain rules.
 Now I will go a step further.
-When a MR is opened, if there is Jira issue id (eg. ISSUE-0000) in the title, we will pull the Jira title and description and update MR. CI will fail if there is no Jira Issue Id in the title.
+When an MR is opened, if there is a Jira issue id (eg. ISSUE-0000) in the title, we will pull the Jira title and description and update MR. CI will fail if there is no Jira Issue Id in the title.

 ---

 To do this, we can briefly follow these steps.

 1. Check if there is an issue id in the MR title.
 Otherwise, return fail exit code.
 We will use regex for this. `$CI_MERGE_REQUEST_TITLE` will give us the MR header.
 2. Extract Issue Id and pull data from Jira API.
-When you make a GET request to the `https://jira.<your-hostname>/rest/api/2/issue/ISSUE-0000` jira address, Issue details will be returned to you as JSON.
+When you make a GET request to the `https://jira.<your-hostname>/rest/api/2/issue/ISSUE-0000` Jira address, Issue details will be returned to you as JSON.
-3. Take the `summary` and `description` parts from the json data returned by Jira API wit jq and assign them to variables.
+3. Take the `summary` and `description` parts from the JSON data returned by Jira API with `jq` and assign them to variables.
 4. Update MR's title and description using GitLab API.